-On March 19, Rhoads was killed during a leisure flight on a small plane.
+Rhoads was killed on March 19, 1982 during a flight on a small plane.
 The musicians had loved and respected each other – but they were in disagreement about their future directions when the tragedy struck.
 Ozzy’s manager and later wife, Sharon Arden, seemed to feel that if Osbourne stopped at that point, he might never return to music.
 So their thoughts turned to replacing Randy, and they quickly settled on Torme, who’d recently quit Deep Purple singer Ian Gillan’s solo band.

-“I’d been on Jet, Don Arden’s label, and I kind of knew Sharon,” Torme told Ultimate Classic Rock.
+“I’d been on Jet, Don Arden’s label, and I kind of knew Sharon,” Torme told UCR, two years before his death.
 “I was on the periphery of the family, and I’d just left Ian.
 They thought, ‘He’s out of a job – he’ll jump at it!’”
 But he had his own album and tour to work on.
 “Big artists have a thing where it’s totally incomprehensible that anyone would say ‘no.’ When I was saying, ‘I can’t, I have all this going on,’ David Arden [Don's son] was thinking, ‘He’s probably only saying that to up his price.
 Typical muso!’”